boddiegoat7/Readme-Generator/sample.md

 - The user follows prompts to generate a README FILE.

 ## License
--The project has None license.
+- The project has None license.
 The link for this can be found here: [None]

 ## CONTRIBUTE